How to Find the Best Alcohol Rehab Centers Near Me

 Alcoholism often co-occurs with other psychological disorders; these conditions can either precede or result from the alcohol dependence.
 They are challenging because they may become interconnected with the addiction, making it difficult to treat one issue without also treating the other.
 In addition alcoholism can cause or be accompanied by other physical ailments that may need to be treated at the same time as the addiction.

 When it is a possibility that the alcoholism is accompanied by an underlying or co-occurring psychological issue, it is important to seek a rehab center that has the ability to treat these additional disorders.
-Many experts, including the National Institute of Drug Abuse, agree that a principle of effective treatment for a person struggling with substance addiction is to treat that person’s specific needs, and that no single treatment is going to work for all individuals who need treatment.
+Many experts, including the National Institute of Drug Abuse, agree that a principle of effective treatment for a person struggling with substance addiction is to treat that person’s specific needs, and that no single treatment is going to work for all individuals who need treatment.5

 For these reasons, it’s important to consider whether or not the selected treatment center has the ability and experience to customize the program for the individual needs of the client, including considerations for any co-occurring disorders, as well as other medical, social, and environmental concerns.

-Maintaining Sobriety after Treatment
+Maintaining Sobriety after Alcohol Treatment

 Perhaps the most telling sign of a treatment program’s quality is its ability to provide strategies and tools that will help the person in treatment avoid relapse after treatment is over.
 This can be provided through techniques taught throughout the rehab program, and also through sharing resources that are available to the person after rehab is over.

 Actions such as Motivational Interviewing, given through phone calls at follow-up intervals after treatment, can remind individuals of their commitment to recovery, so they can avoid slipping back into old habits.
 An article from Alcohol and Alcoholism shows that this particular form of treatment can be helpful in reducing alcohol consumption.
-Introducing individuals and their family members to peer support groups and fellowship programs can also provide this regular motivation.
+Introducing individuals and their family members to peer support groups and fellowship programs can also provide this regular motivation.6

 With client-focused care and research-based practices, these centers are the ones that are most able to motivate a person to complete the rehab program and move forward into a life of continued recovery from alcoholism.
+Learn more about alcoholism treatment through alcohol recovery and sobriety stories.